-7 Things to Know Before Becoming a Research Participant
+7 Things to Know Before Becoming a Clinical Research Participant

 Research studies are critically important in the effort to uncover better, faster, and safer treatments and diagnostic options.
 Research can also help us to understand trends and patterns in our society, which can then inform changes that may need to be made to the healthcare system.
 With so many benefits, research has become an integral part of our lives, and we may increasingly find ourselves being approached to participate in a study.